digital-canvas/cw-docs/how-to-guides/setup-apple-pay-with-checkout.com.md

 ## Requirements

-In order to configure and use Apple Pay with CloudWaitress, you need to prepare some business accounts and tools as follows:
+In order to configure and use Apple Pay with Diner Websites Ordering, you need to prepare some business accounts and tools as follows:

 * A Checkout.com business account.
 You can send an inquiry to create a new account to Checkout.com here - [https://www.checkout.com/contact-sales](https://www.checkout.com/contact-sales)
 * An Apple developer account; make sure you have a proper role to create identifiers and certificates.